Scotland '24 (3 Jul. - 26 Jul.)

 Point of Fethaland

-I had found a walk around Fethaland on Shetland's website, and made this my "introduction" to Shetland walks, which was and excellent idea, walking along the dramatic East coast with a view of Yell on the other side of the water and what was ahead.
+I had found a walk around Fethaland on Shetland's website, and made this my "introduction" to Shetland walks, which was and excellent idea, walking along the dramatic East coast of headland with a view of Yell on the other side of the water and what was ahead.
 Lunch was had at old fishing station at beach before heading back again along croft track - not forgetting to look back, but turning West towards Sandvoe to avoid cattle in field and then returning to start via road (adding on almost 3 km to walk ;-)).

 Running out of time, I hadn't got time to head out to the lighthouse...
 But having checked in at Westings Inn, I was consoled with an excellent view from my room and while having breakfast the next day!